andf-crl/docs/v20.1/cockroach-start.md

 `--listening-url-file` | The file to which the node's SQL connection URL will be written as soon as the node is ready to accept connections, in addition to being printed to the [standard output](#standard-output).
 When `--background` is used, this happens before the process detaches from the terminal.<br><br>This is particularly helpful in identifying the node's port when an unused port is assigned automatically (`--port=0`).
 `--locality` | Arbitrary key-value pairs that describe the location of the node.
 Locality might include country, region, availability zone, etc. For more details, see [Locality](#locality) below.
 `--max-disk-temp-storage` | The maximum on-disk storage capacity available to store temporary data for SQL queries that exceed the memory budget (see `--max-sql-memory`).
 This ensures that JOINs, sorts, and other memory-intensive SQL operations are able to spill intermediate results to disk.
 This can be a percentage (notated as a decimal or with `%`) or any bytes-based unit (e.g., `.25`, `25%`, `500GB`, `1TB`, `1TiB`).<br><br><strong>Note:</strong> If you use the `%` notation, you might need to escape the `%` sign, for instance, while configuring CockroachDB through `systemd` service files.
 For this reason, it's recommended to use the decimal notation instead.
 Also, if expressed as a percentage, this value is interpreted relative to the size of the first store.
 However, the temporary space usage is never counted towards any store usage; therefore, when setting this value, it's important to ensure that the size of this temporary storage plus the size of the first store doesn't exceed the capacity of the storage device.<br><br>The temporary files are located in the path specified by the `--temp-dir` flag, or in the subdirectory of the first store (see `--store`) by default.<br><br>**Default:** `32GiB`
 <a name="flags-max-offset"></a>`--max-offset` | The maximum allowed clock offset for the cluster.
 If observed clock offsets exceed this limit, servers will crash to minimize the likelihood of reading inconsistent data.
-Increasing this value will increase the time to recovery of failures as well as the frequency of uncertainty-based read restarts.<br><br>Note that this value must be the same on all nodes in the cluster and cannot be changed with a [rolling upgrade](upgrade-cockroach-version.html).
+Increasing this value will increase the time to recovery of failures as well as the frequency of uncertainty-based read restarts.<br><br>Note that this value must be the same on all nodes in the cluster and cannot be changed with a [rolling upgrade](upgrade-cockroach-[version](cluster-settings.html#setting-version).html).
 In order to change it, first stop every node in the cluster.
 Then once the entire cluster is offline, restart each node with the new value.<br><br>**Default:** `500ms`
 `--max-sql-memory` | The maximum in-memory storage capacity available to store temporary data for SQL queries, including prepared queries and intermediate data rows during query execution.
 This can be a percentage (notated as a decimal or with `%`) or any bytes-based unit, for example:<br><br>`--max-sql-memory=.25`<br>`--max-sql-memory=25%`<br>`--max-sql-memory=10000000000 ----> 1000000000 bytes`<br>`--max-sql-memory=1GB ----> 1000000000 bytes`<br>`--max-sql-memory=1GiB ----> 1073741824 bytes`<br><br>The temporary files are located in the path specified by the `--temp-dir` flag, or in the subdirectory of the first store (see `--store`) by default.<br><br><strong>Note:</strong> If you use the `%` notation, you might need to escape the `%` sign, for instance, while configuring CockroachDB through `systemd` service files.
-For this reason, it's recommended to use the decimal notation instead.<br><br>**Default:** `25%` <span class="version-tag">Changed in v20.1</span><br><br>The default SQL memory size is suitable for production deployments but can be raised to increase the number of simultaneous client connections the node allows as well as the node's capacity for in-memory processing of rows when using `ORDER BY`, `GROUP BY`, `DISTINCT`, joins, and window functions.
+For this reason, it's recommended to use the decimal notation instead.<br><br>**Default:** `25%` <span class="[version](cluster-settings.html#setting-version)-tag">Changed in v20.1</span><br><br>The default SQL memory size is suitable for production deployments but can be raised to increase the number of simultaneous client connections the node allows as well as the node's capacity for in-memory processing of rows when using `ORDER BY`, `GROUP BY`, `DISTINCT`, joins, and window functions.
 For local development clusters with memory-intensive workloads, reduce this value to, for example, `128MiB` to prevent out of memory errors.
 `--pid-file` | The file to which the node's process ID will be written as soon as the node is ready to accept connections.
 When `--background` is used, this happens before the process detaches from the terminal.
 When this flag is not set, the process ID is not written to file.
 `--store`<br>`-s` | The file path to a storage device and, optionally, store attributes and maximum size.
 When using multiple storage devices for a node, this flag must be specified separately for each device, for example: <br><br>`--store=/mnt/ssd01 --store=/mnt/ssd02` <br><br>For more details, see [Store](#store) below.
 `--temp-dir` <a name="temp-dir"></a> | The path of the node's temporary store directory.
 On node start up, the location for the temporary files is printed to the standard output. <br><br>**Default:** Subdirectory of the first [store](#store)